"Named One of the 25 Coolest Film Festivals in the World!" Moviemaker Magazine, Sept 2016.

 "The best-curated film festival in the Twin Cities, Sound Unseen focuses on movies with musical themes, often pairing them with filmmaker appearances and live music."
 Chris Hewitt, St. Paul Pioneer Press Nov.
 2015

-The 18th annual Sound Unseen music film festival will take place Wednesday, November 8 through Sunday, November 12, 2017 in Minneapolis/St. Paul, MN.
+The 19th annual Sound Unseen music film festival will take place Wednesday, November 14 through Sunday, November 18, 2018 in Minneapolis, MN.

 Documentaries, rare concert footage, short films, animation, music videos, special performances, gallery exhibitions and dozens of live music events highlighting both local and national acts separate this festival from the usual outdoor mega concerts, film festivals and tours.
 What began as an underground film festival with only a handful of attendees, Sound Unseen is now a well respected and known brand that has a loyal following and continues to program exciting, unexpected, and a consistent array of music, film, fashion, new media and art.